originphp/framework/docs/controllers.md

     }
 }
 ```

- Remember there are quite a lot of status codes, including `418 I am a teapot`, many of the large enterpirses who have profesional apis only work with a small subset, these are a suggestion of the ones
+ Remember there are quite a lot of status codes, including `418 I am a teapot`, many of the large enterprises who have professional apis only work with a small subset, these are a suggestion of the ones
  which you should remember.

 | Status Code     | Definition                                                                                                |